 The next step is to create a full-color image with three color values per pixel by demosaicking the white-balanced raw data.
 Different demosaicking algorithms can be used and the noise characteristic is changed depending on the algorithm.
-The demosaicking algorithm we use in our test was a standard directional interpolation method using a 5x5 window.
+The demosaicking algorithm we use in our test was a standard directional interpolation method using a 5×5 window.
 The green interpolation is a gradient based decision between horizontal and vertical linear interpolation.
 The red and blue interpolation additionally uses green high pass information for correcting the chroma values.
-Like most debayering approaches the algorithm is nonlinear and uses neighboring values.
-Therefore a spatial correlation between neighboring pixel values and a chromatic correlation of the three color channels is introduced.
+Like most debayering approaches the algorithm is nonlinear and uses neighboring values, which introduces a spatial correlation between neighboring pixel values and a chromatic correlation between the three color channels.

 The influence of the demosaicking step on the noise characteristics is illustrated in Fig. 3.
 On the left, a test image with uncorrelated noise is shown, which is processed without the demosaicking step.
 The test image on the right was processed including the demosaicking step, and thus the noise in the image is spatially correlated.
-The respective difference images are obtained by calculating the difference $I_d = I{ref} - I{noisy}$ between the reference image $I{ref}$ and the respective noisy image $I{noisy}$ .
+The respective difference images are obtained by calculating the difference $I_d = I{\text{ref}} - I{\text{noisy}}$ between the reference image I{ref} and the respective noisy image I{noisy} .
 While the difference image $I{d,a}$ in Fig. 3(c) shows uncorrelated noise, the spatially correlated noise due to demosaicking is shown in Fig. 3(d).
 Both difference images are scaled the same way to visualize the effect unbiased.
 We see that the noise after demosaicking is structured and of coarser grain.
 This might lead to a lower performance of standard denoising algorithms.

 The third step, the color transformation, is composed of different steps, usually a nonlinear tone mapping, a color space conversion and a gamma transformation.
 While the exact color transformation is an individual choice, it is an essential step to map the linear raw values onto displayable signals.
-The nonlinear tone mapping and the gamma transformation lead to a nonlinear signal-dependence of the noise an to an unknown noise distribution.
-The color space conversion can strengthen the chromatic and thereby the spatial correlation.
+The nonlinear tone mapping and the gamma transformation lead to a nonlinear signal-dependence of the noise and to